Senate committee moves to criminalise necrophilia through amendment bill

 A Senate committee unanimously approved amendments to the Pakistan Penal Code (PPC) on Wednesday, moving to criminalise necrophilia.

-Necrophilia refers to having sexual attraction towards or committing sexual assault on a deceased body.
+Necrophilia refers to having sexual attraction towards or committing sexual assault on a dead body.

 A meeting of the Senate Standing Committee on Interior was convened by Senator Shahadat Awan at Parliament House, attended by Senators Irfan-ul-Haq Siddiqui and Samina Mumtaz Zehri, along with representatives from relevant departments.